 Brown Dog Ticks

-Facts, Identification & Control
+Facts, Identification, & Control

-- Size: Adults that have not taken a blood meal are about 1/8-inch long.
-Blood-fed females are about a ½-inch long and have a blue-gray coloration.
+- Size: Adults that have not taken a blood meal are about 1/8 inch long.
+Blood-fed females are about a 1/2 inch long and have a blue-gray coloration.
 Males are smaller than females, but are colored very similarly.

 In order to reduce or control indoor brown dog tick infestations, the affected home must be thoroughly cleaned.
 Special shampoos and medications may also be used on the affected pet’s fur.
 Contact your veterinarian to discuss any such treatments.
-Severe infestations often require the services of pest management professionals.
+In general, an effective and efficient brown dog tick control plan includes:

 - Using veterinarian-recommended tick treatment products on pets.

 - Frequently inspecting dogs or other pets and promptly eliminating any ticks that are found.

 - Using approved tick control products to target ticks that are either inside or outside the home.